Upload new images. The image library for this site will open in a new window.

-The Social Psychology Program is a research-based training program that attracts both graduate and undergraduate students to join us in the excitement of research on social phenomena.
+The Social Psychology Program is a research-based training program that invites graduate and undergraduate students to join us in the excitement of research on social phenomena.
 Students work closely with faculty mentors to develop research skills, analyze data, and write scholarly papers.
-The training students receive prepares them for careers principally in academic institutions and other settings where strong skills in research methodology and statistical analysis are desirable.
-Our laboratories are spacious and well-equipped to record a variety of physiological and behavioral measures, and our fMRI Imaging Center is conveniently located adjacent to our laboratories.
-Our students receive cutting edge training in advanced statistical methodologies, interdisciplinary methodologies that merge mind with body, and have ready access to researchers across disciplines who conduct complimentary research.
-A weekly "Brown-Bag Series" provides a platform to discuss current research activities with faculty and fellow students in a supportive environment that builds confidence and provides constructive feedback.
-We have a good track record of placing our graduate students into academic institutions.
+Their training prepares students for careers in academic institutions and other settings where strong skills in research methodology and statistical analysis are desirable.
+Our laboratories are well-equipped to record a variety of physiological and behavioral measures, and our research-dedicated fMRI Imaging Center is conveniently located adjacent to our laboratories.
+Our students receive cutting-edge training in advanced statistical methodologies, interdisciplinary methodologies, and have ready access to researchers across disciplines who conduct complementary research.
+Our faculty and students strive to apply transparent and open research practices.
+Our weekly Brown-Bag Series provides a platform to discuss current research activities with faculty and fellow students in a supportive environment that builds confidence and provides constructive feedback.
+We have a good track record of placing our graduate students into academic institutions and research-focused jobs.

 Please use the navigation to the left to find out more about the Social Psychology program.

 For questions about the program not covered on the web site, please contact the Director: